Python is a scripting language.

 The computer code and data files described on this web page are distributed under the GNU LGPL license.

-General language examples include: a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.
+General language examples include: a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

 DATA_EXAMPLE shows how a computation can be set up in which certain problem-associated data can be defined by the user, and then later accessed by the computation.
 A class can be set up so that when a member of the class is created, data values may be associated with it and retrieved as needed, in a standard way.
 This avoids the use of static or global or persistent or common variables that are used in other languages.